gocd/gocd-yum-repository-poller-plugin/README.md

 ## Package definition

 In case of this plugin, the package definition is completely determined by the package spec.
 The package spec may be in any of the following formats.
-Please refer to the [repoquery man page](https://linux.die.net/man/1/repoquery) for details.
+Please refer to the [dnf repoquery docs](https://dnf.readthedocs.io/en/latest/command_ref.html#repoquery-command-label) for details.

 ```
 name